 - Adapted from a quote by George Bernard Shaw

 Concord, Massachusetts: Where the American Revolution started, another one is beginning.
-From innovators and philanthropists to Anonymous hacktivists, whistleblowers and rabble rousers to social entrepreneurs, iconoclasts and change-agents to John F. Kennedy’s speech writer – all who share a common bond – the insatiable desire to change the world for good – are coming together to collaborate in a new site designed to coordinate a massive positive change.
-The site’s name?
-UPRISER.com
+From social entrepreneurs and philanthropists to disruptive innovators and digital activists – all share a common bond – the insatiable desire to change the world for the better.
+We are coming together to collaborate on a new platform designed to collaborate on a scale never before seen and to coordinate massive positive change.
+The revolution starts on UPRISER.com

-What happens when you bring millions of change-agents together?
+What happens when you bring millions of change-agents, innovators and entrepreneurs together?
 We’re about to find out.

 Meet the UPRISER visionaries